rsoorajs/library--otp/README.md

-# OTP Generator for reactjs and Nodejs
+# OTP Generator for Reactjs and Nodejs

 #usage for Nodejs
 ```